 With millions of Americans facing financial burdens like student loans and high rents, saving up to make the traditional 20% down payment on a first home can be daunting.
 There's good news for prospective home owners: You don't need to do it.

-Forty-six percent of millennials and 40% of Americans overall cited affording a down payment as their greatest financial barrier to home ownership, a recent COUNTRY Financial group survey found.
+Forty-six percent of millennials and 40% of Americans overall cited affording a down payment as their greatest financial barrier to home ownership, a recent Country Financial survey found.

 “There’s a prevailing thought out there that you need to put 20% down in order to purchase a home, which is absolutely not the case,” says Todd Sheinin, a loan officer at Homespire Mortgage in Gaithersburg, Md.